How to Handle Women: Plot

-Leonard Higgins (Glenn Tryon), a young up-and-coming New York cartoonist, meets Prince Hendryx (Raymond Keane), the ruler of Vulgaria who is visiting the United States trying to persuade some wealthy businessmen to invest in his tiny country.
+Leonard Higgins, a young up-and-coming New York cartoonist, meets Prince Hendryx, the ruler of Vulgaria who is visiting the United States trying to persuade some wealthy businessmen to invest in his tiny country.
 Higgins decides to help the Prince by using his cartooning skills to advertise Vulgaria's peanut crop, which in reality does not exist.
 Higgins invites a number of wealthy people to a fancy banquet at the Vulgarian Embassy.
 The gimmick is that each course of the dinner is to be made entirely from peanuts, including the soup, steaks, desserts, etc. and all of them taste horrible.
-Meanwhile, the evil Count Olaff (Mario Carillo) shows up to sabotage the dinner, so that he can depose Prince Hendryx and become the ruler of Vulgaria.
+Meanwhile, the evil Count Olaff shows up to sabotage the dinner, so that he can depose Prince Hendryx and become the ruler of Vulgaria.
 Higgins impersonates the Prince and hosts the banquet himself.
-As a bonus, Higgins winds up winning the affections of the lovely Beatrice Fairbanks (Marian Nixon) in the end.
+As a bonus, Higgins winds up winning the affections of the lovely Beatrice Fairbanks in the end.